Love You like a Love Song: PETA controversy and reception

 Before the official release of the music video, a leaked photo from the set of Gomez, the hippie, and two pink-colored horses drew controversy during production.
 Although the horses were colored using a nontoxic water-soluble vegetable powder, when singer and PETA supporter Pink saw the photo, she assumed the horses had been colored traditionally using toxic paints or dyes.
 Pink criticized the video, which had not even been released, as "stupid".
 On her arrival to the video's set, Gomez was reportedly surprised to see the horses were physically colorized, having assumed their color would be added in post-production.

 According to Gomez, she "was not so comfortable with the whole concept" of having horses in the video, and it was later announced the animals would not appear in the final cut of the video, despite on-set supervision from an official of the Humane Society and the horses not having been harmed or endangered in any way.
 James Dihn of MTV Newsroom commented Gomez was not the first celebrity to be criticized by PETA, naming Britney Spears and her music video for "Circus" (2008), as well as 50 Cent and Lady Gaga, as examples.
 Following the release on VEVO, Becky Bain of Idolator noted "most of these scenes have absolutely nothing to do with one another", but considered it "pretty entertaining even without pink horses", joking about the PETA controversy.
 Jocelyn Vena of MTV summarized her review of the music video saying, "Selena Gomez may have been born in 1992, but that doesn't mean that the teen queen can't get a little nostalgic for the '80s."

 Live performances

 Gomez performed the song on Good Morning America on June 17, 2011.
 The song has also been performed on the UK program Daybreak on July 8, 2011.
 She also performed it at the Teen Choice Awards on Sunday, August 7, 2011.
 Gomez performed the song on "The Tonight Show with Jay Leno" on September 19, 2011.
 The song was also performed on The Ellen DeGeneres Show on November 17, 2011.
 Gomez and her band performed the song at their first headlining tour We Own the Night Tour.

-Gomez and her band won a Teen Choice Award for Best Love Song and also won Teen Choice Award for Best Group after they performed their song at the show.
+The band performed the song at the 2011 Teen Choice Awards following their win for "Best Love Song".

+The song was later featured in the setlist of Gomez's second solo tour Revival Tour.